-A ativa Dilla SB 288 (Wiener D) California Environmental Quality Act: exemptions: transportation-related projects.
-(1)The California Environmental Quality Act (CEQA) requires a lead agency, as defined, to prepare, or cause to be prepared, and certify the completion of an environmental impact report on a project that it proposes to carry out or approve that may have a significant effect on the environment or to adopt a negative declaration if it finds that the project will not have that effect.
+Active Bills SB 288 (Wiener D) California Environmental Quality Act: exemptions: transportation-related projects (1)The California Environmental Quality Act (CEQA) requires a lead agency, as defined, to prepare, or cause to be prepared, and certify the completion of an environmental impact report on a project that it proposes to carry out or approve that may have a significant effect on the environment or to adopt a negative declaration if it finds that the project will not have that effect.
 CEQA also requires a lead agency to prepare a mitigated negative declaration for a project that may have a significant effect on the environment if revisions in the project would avoid or mitigate that effect and there is no substantial evidence that the project, as revised, would have a significant effect on the environment.
-This bill would further exempt from the requirements of CEQA certain projects, including projects for the institution or increase of new bus rapid transit, bus, or light rail services on public rail or highway rights-of-way, as specified, whether or not the right-of-way is in use for public mass transit, as specified, and projects for the designation and conversion of general purpose lanes, high-occupancy toll lanes, high-occupancy vehicle lanes, or highway shoulders, as specified.
-The bill would additionally exempt transit prioritization projects, projects that improve customer information and wayfinding for transit riders, bicyclists, or pedestrians, projects by a public transit agency to construct or maintain infrastructure to charge or refuel zero-emission transit buses, projects carried out by a city or county to reduce minimum parking requirements, and projects for pedestrian and bicycle facilities.
-The bill would, except as provided, require those exempt projects to meet additional specified criteria, including that a public agency is carrying out the project and is the lead agency for the project.
-The bill would, except as provided, require the lead agency to conflete and consider the results of a project business case and a racial equity analysis, as prescribed, would require the lead agency, before exem On the Governor's Desk.
+This bill would further exempt from the requirements of CEQA certain projects, including projects for the institution or increase of new bus rapid transit, bus, or light rail services on public rail or highway rights-of-way, as specified, whether or not the right-of-way is in use for public mass transit, as specified, and projects for the designation and conversion of general purpose lanes, high-occupancy to llanes, high-occupancy vehicle lanes, or highway shoulders, as specified.
+The bill would additionally exempt transit prioritization projects, projects that improve customer information and wayfinding for transit riders, bicyclists, or pedestrians, projects by a public transit agency to construct or maintain infrastructure to charge or refuel zero-emission transit buses, projects to meet additional specified criteria, including that a public agency is carrying out the project and is the lead agency for the project.
+The bill would, except as provided, require the lead agency to crity that those projects will be carried out by a skilled and trained workforce, except as provided.
+For those exempting a project from CEQA, to hold at public raine transit, the project of the crycient will would, except as provided, would require the lead agency, before exempting a project from CEQA, to hold at gency determines to car On the Governor's Desk.
 Supported August 2020